jumpstarter-dev/jumpstarter/python/docs/source/cli/run-tests.md

 ## Running tests through a central server

-When client configuration exists, Jumpstarter will use the specified endpoint and token to authenticate with that server
+When a client configuration is present, Jumpstarter uses the specified endpoint and token to authenticate with that server

 ### Configuration